Purchases made through my links help support this website, at no additional cost to you. Details.

 This isn’t mandatory, but – from my experience – it helps… a lot.

-My largest pieces are usually about two inches on the widest edge.
-My smallest pieces are about 3/4 inch on the narrowest edge.
-Start with at least six pieces when you are trying this technique.
+My largest pieces are usually about two inches on the widest edge, and my smallest pieces are about 3/4 inch on the narrowest edge.
+When you try this technique, start with at least six pieces.

 It helps to cut all of your pieces before getting your hands wet.